 F3.
 When do these activities take place?

 F4.
-Can I choose the activities?
+Can I choose the social activities?

 F5.
 Is there an orientation?
 Is it compulsory?